-The best way to do this is through a written spending plan.
-This will not only be helpful for you as you organize your new life plan, but it will also be vital in the mediation process.
+The best way to know what your expenses are going to be after the divorce is through a written spending plan.
+Having a plan that is written down will not only be helpful for you as you organize your new life, but it will also be vital in the mediation process.
 It will help you and your attorney know what your needs are and what your goals should be in the final divorce agreement.
 It also helps the mediator to communicate with the other party realistic and rational options that are needed to bring the divorce process to a conclusion.

 “You can’t always get what you want,” as the song goes.
 So when you’re preparing for divorce, it’s a good idea to decide what’s important to you, and what you can let go.
 By knowing beforehand what you’re willing to give up, you are in a better position to negotiate.